fivexl/terraform-aws-sso-elevator/README.md

 Additionally, the Access-Revoker continuously reconciles the revocation schedule with all user-level permission set assignments and issues warnings if it detects assignments without a revocation schedule (presumably created by someone manually).
 By default, the Access-Revoker will automatically revoke all unknown user-level permission set assignments daily.
 However, you can configure it to operate more or less frequently.

-# Important Considerations
+# Important Considerations and Assumptions

+SSO elevator assumes that your Slack user email will match SSO user id otherwise it won't be able to match Slack user sendign request to an AWS SSO user.

-When onboarding your organization, be aware that the access-revoker will revoke all user-level permission set assignments in the accounts specified in the configuration.
+When onboarding your organization, be aware that the access-revoker will revoke all user-level Permission Set assignments in the AWS accounts you specified in the module configuration.
 If you specify Accounts: '*' in any of rules, it will remove user-level assignments from all accounts.
 Therefore, if you want to maintain some permanent SSO assignments (e.g., read-only in production and admin in development or test accounts), you should use group-level assignments.
 It is advisable to ensure your AWS admin has the necessary access level to your AWS SSO management account through group-level assignments so that you can experiment with the module's configuration.

 # Deployment and Usage